alessandrosrz/ThriveInTheCity/README.md

 The project is organized into several directories and files:

-- `app.py`: The main Streamlit application script that can be launched with the command `streamlit run app.py`.
+- `app.py`: The main Streamlit application script that can be launched with the command.
 - `data/`: This directory contains all the data used in the project.
   - `evaluation_images/`: Contains images used for evaluating models or results.
   - `processed/`: Includes processed data files that have been cleaned and transformed for analysis.